barbeque-squared/songlist-web/README.md

 Simple app that can show songlists.

-Modify `App.js` to change the songlist endpoints.
+Modify `App.tsx` to change the songlist endpoints.

 It uses Flow for some static type hinting.